shubham526/trec-ikat-website/docs/data.md

 - Currently, these teams can access this URL: `MLIA`,  `TREMA_UNH` and `Nota` .
 Please send us a message privately via slack or through the email and we will share the login details with you.
 - Other teams: You have shared IPs in the `10.x.x.x` range which is for private networks, so we need another IP from you.
 Can you please share another suitable IP with us so that we may configure the above download link to work for you?

+## **iKAT Searcher**

+iKAT Searcher is a simple tool developed to help with creating the topics for iKAT.
+The tool allows topic developers to visually assess the behaviour of a retrieval system, ultimately making it easier to develop challenging, but interesting, topics for the Track.
+You can interact with the system [here](https://ikat-searcher.grill.science/).
+See the [GitHub repository](https://github.com/andrewramsay/Interactive-CAsT/tree/deployment_testing).